gvwilson/sensibleadventures/nardica/nardica.md

 their buzzing stopped
 and they dropped out of the sky.

-"Oy!
-That weren't us!" the *Taroona*'s captain shouted, but it was too late.
+"That weren't us!" the *Taroona*'s captain shouted, but it was too late.
 As the Marines' sidekick drones clattered and cracked on the cobblestones, the sergeant blew his whistle.